AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 ## View version difference for Out of Sync files

-AEM Guides provides the feature to check the differences between the selected version and the last translated source version of the topics.
+Experience Manager Guides provides the feature to check the differences between the selected version and the last translated source version of the topics.
 You can choose to translate the **Out of Sync** files based on the changes made.

 ![](images/translation-version-diff.png){width="650" align="left"}